 It’s good to see the brand doing something about the issue as 41 injuries are not acceptable.
 Whether owners of affected vehicles will receive anything else, apart from the fix, remains to be seen, however it’s always good to see a brand deal with an issue regardless of the costs.

 If you believe your vehicle could be affected, you will be contacted in the coming weeks with further instructions.
-You may also sell it, we want any car at Trusted Car Buyers.

 How well do you think the brand is dealing with the issue?
 Do you think more could’ve been done to prevent it from occurring in the first place?
 Let us know what you think.